geoglows/retrospective-update/README.md

 # retrospective-update
-Using two EC2 instances, download ERA5 data on one, and use that data on the other to run RAPID and append the output data to a zarr file on an Amazon S3 bucket.
+Workflow to download ECMWF runoff data, route it using [river-route](https://river-route.hales.app/en/latest/), and append and upload to the GEOGLOWS AWS bucket.

 ## Setup
 ### Create your EC2 Role